NCIP/edct-common/README.md

 Welcome to the EDCT Common Project!
 =========================================

-EDCT Common contains the common code used by the EDCT tools.
+eDCT Common project contains the common code used by the EDCT tools.
 It is developed in Java and requires Apache Ant for building.

 EDCT Common is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.